 the services are not the same type of services that the individual is employed to perform for such public agency.

 Before enrolling a SNAP recipient in a SNAP E&T activity (for example, work experience), Boards must ensure that Workforce Solutions Office staff references the policy set forth in 29 USC, Chapter 203, and explores whether an employee/employer relationship exists (certain situations can require legal counsel before a determination is made).
 If an employer/employee relationship exists, the SNAP E&T activity must be conducted in compliance with FLSA by dividing the SNAP benefit amount by the federal minimum wage to obtain the amount of time per week the SNAP recipient will be required to participate in the SNAP E&T activity (for example, work experience).
-This calculation must be documented in TWIST Counselor Notes for each month that the participant is in any FLSA SNAP E&T activity.
+This calculation must be documented in WorkInTexas.com for each month that the participant is in any FLSA SNAP E&T activity.

 One of the most common misconceptions associated with the employment relationship under FLSA relates to trainees.
 Whether trainees are employees of an employer under FLSA depends upon all of the circumstances surrounding their activities on the employer’s premises.